MWatty/the-office-memory-game-pet-edition/README.md

     1. With the aim of the game being trying to beat the clock this should have the desired impact of creating a sense of competition.
     2. The more seasoned user as well as trying to beat the clock can also aim to reduce their flip count.
-    3. The sounds effect also have a knock on impact of heightened competitiveness, no one wants to hear the losing sound.
+    3. The sounds effect also have a knock-on impact of heightened competitiveness, no one wants to hear the losing sound.

 ![You Win](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSyouwon.png "You Win")

 ### Further Testing

-* The Website was tested on Google Chrome ,Firefox, Internet Explorer, Opera Microsoft Edge and Safari browsers.
+* The Website was tested on Google Chrome, Firefox, Internet Explorer, Opera Microsoft Edge and Safari browsers.
 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 #### Devices

-Tested the game funcitonality on the devices listed below:
+Tested the game functionality on the devices listed below:

 * Mac Book Pro
-* Iphone 11
+* iPhone 11
 * Honor 10
 * Desktop